-“Product design is about creating products that meet the needs of its users through business strategy, data analysis, user experience design, user research, user interface design, motion design, and prototypes.
-It’s all about solving users’ problems and design thinking, which is part of that process.
+“Product design is about creating products that meet the needs of its users through business strategy, data analysis, user experience design, user research, user interface design, motion design, mockups, and prototypes.
+It’s all about problem solving and design thinking, which is part of that product design process.

 “Here at InVision the focus is understanding the different ways that people use our product.
-Our design process begins by defining the problem, using research to help inform what our solution could look like, and then validating those proposed solutions with user testing.
+Our design thinking and brainstorm process begins with our design team defining the problem, using research to help inform what our solution could look like, and then validating those proposed solutions with user testing.
 From there, we define the scope of executing our ideas and refine them further until we have an experience that we are confident putting into production.”

 2. Elona Jaquez